tillbiskup/evedata/docs/architecture.rst

 * Values of MonitorData

   MonitorData can have textual (non-numeric) values.
-This should not be too much of a problem given that numpy can handle string arrays (though <v2.0 only fixed-size string values, AFAIK, with v2.0 not yet released, as of 2024-04-04).
+This should not be too much of a problem given that numpy can handle string arrays (though <v2.0 only fixed-size string values.
+Hence, evedata may need to depend on numpy>=2.0).

 * raw (*i.e.* individual) values of AverageChannelData and IntervalChannelData